bohdanhr/orxml/README.md

 # orxml

-Rust-backed XML ↔ Python dict conversion, API-compatible with the common surface of `[xmltodict](https://github.com/martinblech/xmltodict)`.
-3–8× faster on a representative corpus.
+Rust-backed XML ↔ Python dict conversion, API-compatible with the common surface of `[xmltodict](https://github.com/martinblech/xmltodict)`. ~4× faster on `parse` and ~10× faster on `unparse` across a representative corpus.

 Uses the [BadgerFish-lite convention](https://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html):
 `@` prefix for attributes, `#text` for text content, lists for repeated sibling elements.
 Because the shape is JSON-compatible, any parsed dict feeds straight into `json.dumps`.